covalentlybound/AHEaD-2021/STARR/README.md

 For the next two steps were gonna use the [Iowa Liquor Sales](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy) data set.
-It's just one table with about 3 million rows, which is pretty easy to work with just R, so BigQuery is a bit overkill for this task.
-STARR, on the other hand, is a rather complicated [relational database](https://en.wikipedia.org/wiki/Relational_database) with decades of patient encounters, tests, procedures, etc. and it's impossible to work with it without SQL.
-Anyways: back to the Iowa data.
+It's just one table with about 3 million rows, which is pretty easy to work with just with R, so BigQuery is a bit overkill for this task.
+STARR, on the other hand, is a rather complicated [relational database](https://en.wikipedia.org/wiki/Relational_database) with decades of patient encounters, diagnostic tests, procedures, etc. and it's impossible to work with it without SQL.

 Say we want to look yearly trends in the revenue generated from alcohol sales in each county.
-We can easily do that by using SQL to create a table that "selects" the year and sales revenue variable and then "sums" it "grouped by" county.
-We can also tell SQL how to "order" the table we want to work with.
+We can easily do that by using SQL to create a table.
+To do that, we `SELECT` the county, year, and `SUM` the sales revenue variable and `GROUP BY` county and year.
+We can also tell SQL to `ORDER BY` the new total revenue varible from high to low: `DESC` (decending order).
 ```r
 ## Step 2
 query <- "SELECT